hend-a-ghafour/Analyzing_Marketing_Campaigns/Findings.md

 - The match between ad serving and conversions is weak to moderate, reflecting partial effectiveness in timing strategy.
 #### $\color{#454775} {Conclusion:}$
 Engagement and conversions peak mainly between Monday and Wednesday, with Email and Instagram showing the strongest alignment between ad timing and conversions.
 In contrast, Facebook, Push, and House Ads show weaker consistency, suggesting the need to optimize ad scheduling and targeting for better conversion outcomes.
+### $\color{#454775}{-}$ ***Daily conversion and mismatch occurrence via House Ads:***
+Starting from January 11, 2018, there was a sharp and sustained rise in mismatch occurrences.This sudden increase appears to have had a strong negative impact on conversions, as the number of converted users dropped significantly after this date and remained consistently low despite continued ad activity.